wangrl2016/machine_learning/README.md

 (1) The Python tutorial

-This tutorial is just a Python learning outline that will allow you to write Python code quickly.
+This tutorial refers to the official tutorial [The Python Tutorial](https://docs.python.org/3/tutorial/index.html) which will allow you to write Python code quickly.
 Practice makes perfect and requires continuous practice in subsequent studies.

 - [x] Whetting Your Appetite
 - [x] Using the Python Interpreter